divijghose/firedrake/Firedrake-meeting-2020-10-05.md

 1. ??: Build master on centos to catch errors
 1. RK: Report back on quadrature estimation
 1. KS: Complex merge
-1. All: In 1 week (5th October) prepare 3mins on "what I do" for incoming meeting attendees
+1. All: This week (5th October) prepare 3mins on "what I do" for incoming meeting attendees

 # Agenda